websight-io/websight-localsync/README.md

 ## How to publish
 To publish a new package version modify `version` in `package.json` and run `npm publish`.
+You need to be logged in to company's npm account.
+To log in use `npm login`.
+Reach @Michał Cukierman for credentials.

 ## How it works
 When running, it will add `target/dist` as FileSystem resource (using FsResourceProvider) to WebSight under `/dev/{PROJECT_NAME}` path.